edgarmartinez1212/README-Generator/README_Instructions.md

 Here are some guidelines to help you get started:

-* Right click on 'utils' folder and select 'Open in Integrated Terminal'
+- Right click on the `README-Generator` folder and select `Open in Integrated Terminal`.

-* In terminal,

-## Review

-You are required to submit the following for review:

-* A walkthrough video demonstrating the functionality of the application.

-* A sample README.md file for a project repository generated using your application

-* The URL of the GitHub repository, with a unique name and a README describing the project
+- (For first time use) In the terminal, type `npm install`, this will install the `node_modules` folder which includes `inquirer 8.2.4` and all other necessary folders.

+- To begin the program, type `node index.js` in the terminal.

+- Press the `Enter` or `Return` (on mac) key to submit an answer.

+- After answering all of the questions, a `README.md` file will generate with all user-entered information.
+If the `README.md` has already been created- due to re-running program- the file will update with the recently entered information.

+- Right click on `README.md` and select `Open Preview`.

 ---

 ## Links

-* Reposoitory
+- Reposoitory:

-* Video
+- Video
   Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality.
 Revisit the Screencastify Tutorial in the prework as a refresher on how to record video from your computer.
 You’ll need to submit a link to the video _and_ add it to the README of your project.